 One commonality among addicts is the belief that their needs and wants don’t matter.
 When you ask your wife or your husband about what they need, you acknowledge that their needs are important.
 By communicating your own needs, you validate your own experiences as well.
 Along with discussing each other’s needs, you might also share your hopes, dreams, expectations, and challenges.

 It’s easy to point the finger at others and say they’re responsible for past experiences, including addiction.
 However, blaming promotes guilty feelings, shame, and irresponsibility.
 Addiction is not the result of personal failings; it is a disease.
 Rather than place any blame upon your spouse or yourself, take responsibility for your role in making things better.

-A powerful way to support your spouse is to learn about addiction, recovery, sober support and relapse.
+A powerful way to support your spouse is to learn about addiction, recovery, sober support, and relapse.
 Do your best to understand the challenging journey your spouse has been on.
 Identify any experiences or challenges that might prevent your spouse from staying sober.
-Recognize the risks for relapse and how you can eliminating those risks.
+Recognize the risks for relapse and how you can eliminate those risks.

 Any setback that you and your wife experience can be opportunities for learning.
 Even if there is a relapse, it can be a time for investigating what went wrong and strengthening a commitment to sobriety.

 These are suggestions for supporting your spouse in recovery and encouraging their sobriety.
 At Westwind Recovery®, we recognize the importance of family and loved ones in helping individuals heal from addiction and make a lasting recovery.
 Thus, we offer numerous therapeutic options that allow individuals to grow as persons but engage with others like spouses, extended family, friends, peers, and co-workers.
 For instance, we offer the following therapies:

 - Life Skills Training Program